cloudlena/adapters/README.md

 ## Adapters

-Currently, this package contains the following adapters:
+This package contains the following adapters:

 * Logger: Logs the request
 * OAuth: Checks if a request is authenticated through [OAuth 2](https://oauth.net/2/) using [Redis](https://redis.io/) as a cache